-- Use two factor authentication (2FA) - Prevent access to your accounts using only your username and password, by requiring an additional piece of information, something you have, like a phone for access to your accounts.
-Please use the CCA provided Duo.
+- Use two factor authentication (2FA) - Prevent access to your accounts using stolen or phished credentials by using the CCA provided Duo two factor authentication.

 - Logout - Students often leave lab workstations while still logged in to their facebook, email, and even bank accounts.
 Staff often step away from their machines for a moment leaving their own and possibly others' private data exposed.
 Easily lock your screen when stepping away.

 - Upgrade to a passphrase - Try using multiple words and spaces instead of a single word.
 Passphrases are much more difficult for criminals to guess.
 Include capitalization, numbers and punctuation to make them even harder on the bad guys. (e.g., that was easy 2 4 get!)

 - Vary your passphrases - Using a different passphrase for each service limits the impact of a phished/guessed passphrase.
 If you have multiple accounts this may be challenging, consider using one of a variety of password managers. (e.g., Lastpass, KeePass, 1Password)

 - Use Anti-Virus Software - Take advantage of free Sophos anti-virus software.
 If you are using Parallels or dual booting Mac and Windows, please remember to install it for both operating systems.

 - Stay encrypted - Make sure your wifi communication is encrypted via VPN, HTTPS, or both, especially when using free/open/unknown wireless networks. (e.g., travel, hotel, airport)